carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(obj2) // { changed: true }
 ```

 Above, we create an object with a reference assigned to the variable `obj1`.
 We then copy the reference into the variable `obj2`.
 When then change a property on the object that `obj2` references.
-This is of course the same object that `obj1` references.
+This is, of course, the same object that `obj1` references.
 They effectively share an object.

 ![Memory addresses 2](../images/memory-2.png)

-Note, there is a difference between changing an object and assigning a brand new object to a variable.
+Note, that there is a difference between changing an object and assigning a brand new object to a variable.
 Below, we re-assign the variable `obj2` to a new object literal.
 The result is that the variables reference two separate objects.

 ```js
 let obj1 = { changed: false }